PanPhyu19/LZW-Encoding-and-Decoding/README.md

 Complements LZWencode by decoding the sequence of phrase numbers back into the original hexadecimal stream.
 This step decompresses the data, ensuring that the exact input to LZWencode can be reconstructed.

+# Key Features:

+- Hexadecimal Conversion: Allows seamless conversion between bytes and hexadecimal digits for compatibility with various data formats and clear representation of processed data.

+- LZW Algorithm Implementation: Achieves efficient compression during encoding and accurate decompression during decoding through dynamic dictionary-based pattern recognition.

+- Data Integrity: The pipeline ensures that the final output matches the initial input, verifying the correctness of the encoding and decoding processes.